autocore-ai/AutowareAuto/src/messages/autoware_auto_msgs/design/autoware_auto_msgs-design.md

 **Rationale**: A simple state machine is provided to ensure that disambiguate between intentionally manual, and two modes of unintentionally being in manual mode: due to preconditions not being met, or due to some failure of the autonomous driving stack.

+**Rationale**: Constants are kept the same as VehicleStateCommand to prevent subtle bugs from being introduced.

 # References